-- •Same method name but the type, number or order of the parameters is different (method signature). - •Used for methods that implement similar but not identical tasks. - •Method overloading is regarded as good programming style. - •Example:
+- •Same method name but different method signature. - •Used for methods that implement similar but not identical tasks. - •Method overloading is regarded as good programming style. - •Example: - System.out.println(int) - System.out.println(double)

-'''

-System.out.println(int)

-System.out.println(double)

 etc.

-'''

 For more details on class System see: